LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-geoscience.md

 Each DOI is unique but a typical DOI looks like this: [http://dx.doi.org/10.4225/06/577F022BA6954](http://dx.doi.org/10.4225/06/577F022BA6954)

-1. Start by watching this short 4.5 minute video [Persistent identifiers and data citation](https://youtu.be/PgqtiY7oZ6k) explained from Research Data Netherlands.
+1. Start by watching this short 4.5-minute video [Persistent identifiers and data citation](https://youtu.be/PgqtiY7oZ6k)  explained from Research Data Netherlands.
 It gives you a succinct, clear explanation of how DOIs underpin data citation.
 2. Have a look at the poster [Building a culture of data citation](https://www.ands.org.au/__data/assets/pdf_file/0003/383025/data_citation_poster.pdf) and follow the arrows to see how DOIs are attached to data sets and are used in data citation.
 3. Let’s go to a Research Data Australia data record which shows how DOIs are used.
 Click on this DOI to ‘resolve’ the DOI and take us to the record: [http://dx.doi.org/10.4225/06/577F022BA6954](http://dx.doi.org/10.4225/06/577F022BA6954).
 4. Click on the **Cite** icon on the upper left of the record (under the green **Access the data**  tab).
 No matter where the DOI appears it always resolves back to its original dataset record to avoid duplication. i.e. many records, one copy.
 5. DOIs can also be applied to grey literature, a term that refers to research that is either unpublished or has been published in non-commercial form, such as government reports.
 For example, reports like this: [http://doi.org/10.4225/06/583d354b89060](http://doi.org/10.4225/06/583d354b89060).

 ### Activity 2: IGSNs